kdunn10/ADL22/README.md

 - What is your MSE/MAE with linereg vs tuned network?

-MSE/MAE of my tuned network reduced from aa/bb to xx/yy, respectively, after adding
+  MSE/MAE of my tuned network reduced from 24.29 to 17.90, respectively, after changing the number of neurons from 30 to 25.

 - What happens to your train and test results if you add 5 hidden layers with 128 neurons each?

+  What happens to the train and test results when you add 5 hidden layers with 128 neurons each is

 ## 2. Intro to Convolution Operations: Padding